frankazevallos/blog-preview-card/README.md

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/learning-paths/getting-started-on-frontend-mentor-XJhRWRREZd/steps/6737e604d54b5cb1de2570be/challenge/start).
+This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/learning-paths/getting-started-on-frontend-mentor-XJhRWRREZd/steps/6737e604d54b5cb1de2570be/challenge/start).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents